Release of Turks and Caicos Green Turtles into the wild

-On a visit to the Turks & Caicos Islands I was lucky enough to see the release of three green turtles into the wild.
+On a visit to my former home of the Turks & Caicos Islands recently I was lucky enough to see the release of three Turks and Caicos green turtles into the wild.

 These three (named Roco, Vasy and Trey) were found in two nests on Provo and Grand Turk in November 2010, and have been looked after since then by staff at the Turks & Caicos Conch Farm.
 Former conch farm production manager Eiglys Trejo was on hand to help with the release and explain to local schoolchildren how the turtles will be tracked.